 How Has HSM Helped Tag Team Manufacturing?

-At Tag Team Manufacturing, HSM has allowed us to boost our capacity and handle more orders in a shorter timeframe.
+At Tag Team Manufacturing, high speed machining has allowed us to boost our capacity and handle more orders in a shorter timeframe.
 This, combined with our sophisticated MasterCam CAD/CAM programming system, makes us the leading provider of machined components in the Denver, Colorado region.